Can Pets Get Altitude Sickness?

 - Collapse

-If your pet is showing any of these signs of altitude sickness, decrease its activity and offer water immediately, then get your pet to an elevation below 8,000 feet as soon as possible.
+If your pet is showing any of these signs of altitude sickness, decrease its activity and offer water immediately.
+Get your pet to an elevation below 8,000 feet as soon as possible.

 Preventing Altitude Sickness on Hikes

-If you’re planning to take your dog on a hike to a higher altitude, it’s always a good idea to have a plan in place to prevent the onset of altitude sickness.
-First on the list is to be sure that your dog is healthy for physical activity and that you have discussed any medical concerns for your dog with your veterinarian.
+If you’re planning to take your dog on a hike to a higher altitude, it’s essential to have a plan in place to prevent the onset of altitude sickness.
+Start by ensuring that your dog is healthy enough for physical activity.
+Discuss any medical concerns with your veterinarian.

-Here are some additional tips for safe and enjoyable hiking experiences with your dog:
+Here are some additional tips for ensuring safe and enjoyable hiking experiences with your dog:

 - Be sure to gradually increase your dog’s exposure to higher altitudes by starting lower and taking short hikes at progressively higher elevations over the course of several weeks.
 If your dog is adjusting well, increase the distance in the same manner.
 Over time, a healthy dog’s body should be able to adapt to utilizing oxygen better as the concentrations in the air decrease with the elevation gains.